Ice Stories

 A map of the mountains beneath the ice.

-The AGAP (Antarctic Gamburtsev Province) expedition will be the first systematic study of our planet’s last unexplored mountain range, which lies about 2 1/2 miles (4 km) under the most massive ice sheet on earth.
+The AGAP (Antarctic Gamburtsev Province) expedition was the first systematic study of our planet’s last unexplored mountain range, which lies about 2 1/2 miles (4 km) under the most massive ice sheet on earth.
 The enigmatic Gamburtsev Mountains, which rival the Alps in size, were a surprise discovery fifty years ago, made by a group of Russian scientists setting off explosives for a seismic study.
 Fast forward to a half century later, and still very little is known about the Gamburtsevs; their shadowy shape, some 340 miles (550 km) wide and 2 miles (~ 3 km) high, has been gleaned from only a few data records.